 Paleo bacon wrapped dates are an easy appetizer with a delightful combination of textures and flavors – sweet and savory, crispy and gooey.

-I discovered bacon wrapped dates last year at Tango restaurant in Seattle.
-The warm tapas menu included a dish of “Cheap Dates” – medjool dates wrapped in bacon.
-We ordered it, and were delighted by the combination of textures and flavors – sweet and savory, crispy and gooey.
+I discovered bacon wrapped dates at Tango restaurant in Seattle.
+The warm tapas menu included a dish of “Cheap Dates” – Medjool dates wrapped in bacon.
+We ordered it and were delighted by the combination of textures and flavors – sweet and savory, crispy and gooey.

-Although regular dates are not as wonderful as medjool dates, the result is still amazingly delicious and decadent, and my only complaint is, it’s so good, it’s difficult not to overindulge!
-So I normally only make them when we host, to ensure I have enough people in the house to help me eat them. 🙂
+Although regular dates are not as wonderful as Medjool dates, the result is still amazingly delicious and decadent.
+My only complaint is, it’s so good, it’s difficult not to overindulge!
+So I normally only make them when we host, to ensure there are plenty of people in the house to help me eat them. 🙂

 Paleo Bacon Wrapped Dates